loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 {{< img src="20230709_003.png" alt="iphone pairing" >}}

-I you only have one watch (and don't need to uniquely identify it), you can remove the app that displays this on the watch face (since everything in the watch is an app).
+If you only have one watch (and don't need to uniquely identify it), you can remove the app that displays this on the watch face (since everything in the watch is an app).

 ## Install the companion app (and others)

 The "smart" features of a smartwatch don't work unless you link it to your phone.
 I did this by installing the [iOS Integration app](https://banglejs.com/apps/#ios) from the Bangle.js App Loader website.
 This shares notifications from whatever is in your iOS [Notification Center](https://support.apple.com/en-us/HT201925) to your watch.
 Obviously it's not going to display images and clickable links won't work, but it vibrates, beeps, and generally gets your attention.
 When you dismiss notifications on your iPhone, they are dismissed on the watch.

+One of the dependencies that was pulled in for the _iOS Integration_ app was an app called [Message Icons](https://banglejs.com/apps/?id=messageicons), which displays colored icons for [a lot of different apps](https://github.com/espruino/BangleApps/tree/master/apps/messageicons/icons).
+This was really helpful because I could just glance at the watch to see which app gave me a notification, instead of having to open the notifications menu.

+There are also a ton of [other applications](https://banglejs.com/apps/) (471 as-of the time of this writing), ranging from different watch faces, to compasses, barometers, a sleep tracker, GPS, games, and more...

 ## Tweak all the settings